tholemu/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

     pipeline.
 As you can see, we can now see our
-    pipeline: \ **BUILD** and **CLEANUP.** This pipeline was automatically triggered after we submitted our changes to Dockerfile (when we clicked \ **‘push origin.’**) and we can see at a high level the stages in the pipeline progressing and the final result
+    pipeline: \ **BUILD** and **CLEANUP.** This pipeline was automatically triggered after we submitted our changes to Dockerfile (when we clicked \ **‘Push Origin.’**) and we can see at a high level the stages in the pipeline progressing and the final result.

-    If all stages were successful, then we should have updated our Docker images up to our Docker container registry on this repository.
+    If all stages were successful, we should have updated the Docker images up to our Docker container registry on this repository.